ucsb-cs8/w20/_lab/lab07.md

     '''
     (20 points)
-    Reads the file from filename in your function and returns a list of N most common words in the text file (i.e., N words with the highest frequency).
+    Reads the file from filename in your function and returns a list of N most common words in the text file (i.e., N words with the highest frequency), sorted by the number of times they occured in the file (most common first).
     - Use wordFrequency() helper function to count the frequency of each word.
-    - Print "[Error] The "<filename>" contains <X> words." and return None if N is larger than the number of words in the file (substitute "<filename>" and <X> with the actual values).
+    - Print "[Error] The "<filename>" contains <X> unique words." and return None if N is larger than the number of words in the file (substitute "<filename>" and <X> with the actual values).
     '''